exoticlibraries/libcester/README.md

 A robust header only unit testing framework for C programming language.
 Support function mocking, memory leak detection, crash report.

-___

-cester is a header only automated testing framework for the C programming language, it requires no dependency and can be downloaded and used in a project immediately. cester supports function mocking and allows shared instance `test_instance` in which each test cases can use to share data and access the command line arguments.
+cester is a header only automated testing framework for the C programming language, it requires no dependency and can be downloaded and used in a project immediately.
+Works on various platorms including embedded systems and compatible with various compilers.
+Allows shared instance `TestInstance` object in which each test cases can use to share data and access the command line arguments.

 ```c
 //!gcc {0} -I. -o test; ./test